-This section introduces design, digital, data and Open Policy Making and tell you when to use this Toolkit.
+This section introduces design, digital, data and Open Policy Making and tells you when to use this toolkit.

 Getting started with Open Policy Making

 Defining Open Policy Making

 Open policy making helps civil servants create and deliver policy that meets the demands of a fast-paced and increasingly digital world.
 It means that policy is more informed and better designed for both the government and users by:

 Open policy making is about developing and delivering policy in a fast-paced and increasingly networked and digital world through: